fredericplante/arduino-tvout/README.md

 <img src="https://raw.githubusercontent.com/rossumur/Arduinocade/master/sim/docs/arduinocade_fritz_pro.png" width="50%"/>

-You can add your design here if you also have a disign for the TVout project.
+Feel free to add your design(picture and link) here if you also have an interesting design for the TVout project.

 Wiki needs to be done!